You’re 15 minutes away from fewer bugs and almost no test maintenance Request a Demo Now

 Think of SDLC as the blueprint for building a software application.
 It outlines the stages, from initial planning to deployment and maintenance.
 However, even the most meticulously designed blueprint can have flaws.
 This is where STLC in software testing comes into play.

-In essence, STLC is a subset of SDLC which focuses on the quality assurance and testing aspects of software development.
+In essence, STLC is a subset of SDLC that focuses on the quality assurance and testing aspects of software development.
 By working together, SDLC and STLC help ensure that the final product is reliable, efficient, and meets user expectations.

 How STLC and SDLC Overlap